Interstate 24: Kentucky

-Gradually veering eastward, the two interstates reach US 62 again near Kuttawa and Eddyville.
+Gradually veering eastward, the two Interstates reach US 62 again near Kuttawa and Eddyville.
 Less than 2 mi later, I-69 splits off to the northeast at a trumpet interchange, and I-24 passes through Mineral Mound State Park, veering southeast a few miles later.
-Passing through a mostly wooded area, the interstate crosses Route 93 without an interchange, and then has an interchange with Route 293 near the Kentucky State Penitentiary.
+Passing through a mostly wooded area, the Interstate crosses KY 93 without an interchange, and then has an interchange with KY 293 near the Kentucky State Penitentiary.
 It then crosses an inlet of Lake Barkley a few miles later.
-Some distance later, the freeway enters a landscape consisting mostly of farmland, and dips briefly into the southern tip of Caldwell County, where it has an interchange with Route 139.
-The interstate then enters Trigg County, and crosses the Muddy Fork Little River a short distance later.
-About 5 mi later, the interstate has an interchange with US 68 and Route 80 between Cadiz and Hopkinsville.
+Some distance later, the freeway enters a landscape consisting mostly of farmland and dips briefly into the southern tip of Caldwell County, where it has an interchange with KY 139.
+The Interstate then enters Trigg County and crosses the Muddy Fork Little River a short distance later.
+About 5 mi later, the Interstate has an interchange with US 68 and KY 80 between Cadiz and Hopkinsville.
 The highway then crosses into Christian County a few miles later.
-Passing over the next several miles through additional farmland and bypassing Hopkinsville to the southwest, the interstate reaches the southern terminus of I-169 at a trumpet interchange.
-About 4 mi later, the interstate has a partial cloverleaf interchange with US 41 Alternate, which provides access to Hopkinsville to the north and Fort Campbell and Clarksville, Tennessee, to the south.
+Passing over the next several miles through additional farmland and bypassing Hopkinsville to the southwest, the Interstate reaches the southern terminus of I-169 at a trumpet interchange.
+About 4 mi later, the Interstate has a partial cloverleaf interchange with US 41 Alternate, which provides access to Hopkinsville to the north and Fort Campbell and Clarksville, Tennessee, to the south.
 I-24 then crosses into Tennessee about 5 mi later.